dvanmosselbeen/dvm-docs/OS/GNU-Linux/Tools/openvz.md

     vzctl start 103
     vzctl exec 103 passwd

-*NOTE: The virtual machine will get the ip \'192.168.0.8\'.
-The host computer have the ip address \'192.168.0.3\'.
-We need to install
-\'dnsmasq\' on the host computer if we want to have internet in the virtual computer.*
+*NOTE: The virtual machine will get the ip `192.168.0.8`.
+The host computer have the ip address `192.168.0.3`.
+We need to install `dnsmasq` on the host computer if we want to have internet in the virtual computer.*

     aptitude install dnsmasq

-There is nothings to setup nor need to restart somethings to get `dnsmasq`working.
+There is nothing to setup nor need to restart something to get `dnsmasq`working.

-We have give the id `103` to this virtual computer.
+We have given the id `103` to this virtual computer.
 We come back to the id a bit later in this article.

 Make the previously created script executable: